hansurfer/ArcGIS-Geoprocessing-Scripts/README.md

 # ArcGIS Geoprocessing Scripts

-Collection of ArcGIS 10.6 python geoprocessing scripts (Python Toolbox).
+Collection of ArcGIS 10.4 (should work on 10.5 and 10.6) python geoprocessing scripts (Python Toolbox).
 For more information, please see the tool descriptions in ArcGIS Python Toolbox.

 ## Tools
 - Change Field Type: Change Field Type